caerry/polybar-vpn-connection/README.md

 This script allow you to display the current VPN status

-It uses typical VPN interface and nmcli for getting active connections
+It uses typical VPN interfaces detection and nmcli for getting active connections

 The support list: